 July 10, 2012

-Professor Frank Gevurtz, the director of Pacific McGeorge's Global Center for Business & Development, was elected an associate member of the International Academy of Comparative Law on June 11, 2012.
+Professor Frank Gevurtz, the director of McGeorge's Global Center for Business & Development, was elected an associate member of the International Academy of Comparative Law on June 11, 2012.

 The Paris-based organization, which has less than 350 members worldwide, holds its elections in the months of April and May each year.
 New members are elected exclusively in consideration of their academic and scholarly contributions to comparative law.